ffriday/eCommerce/README.md

 - run `npm test`

-## Es lint
+## Eslint

-es lint is a tool that helps you write better code by enforcing a set of coding conventions.
-To run es lint check on the project, run the following command in your terminal:
+Eslint is a tool that helps you write better code by enforcing a set of coding conventions.
+To run eslint check on the project, run the following command in your terminal:

 - run `npm run check`

-To fix es-lint errors, run the following command in your terminal:
+To fix eslint errors, run the following command in your terminal:

 - run `npm run fix`;

 ## Prettier

-prettier is a tool that formats your code in a consistent style.
+Prettier is a tool that formats your code in a consistent style.
 To run prettier on the project, run the following command in your terminal:

 - run `npm run prettier`